When I Met Tom T. Hall Over Forty Years Ago In Aberdeen

 What??
 An artist who was on top of the country music world wanted to take another 15 or 20 minutes, tape 5 or 6 different segments, for a kid from South Dakota to play after he was long gone and essentially had nothing to gain?

-Tom T. is 80 years old now.
-The love of his life, his wife Dixie, passed away a couple years ago or so.
+Tom T. is 84 years old now.
+The love of his life, his wife Dixie, passed away several years ago or so.
 I assume it hasn't been easy for Tom, just as it isn't easy for any of us to lose someone we love.
-When i heard the news of Dixie's passing I felt sympathy for Tom T. and his family, and then i thought about something else: I thought about an afternoon in Aberdeen nearly 40 years ago, and I didn't think about a country music superstar.
+When I heard the news of Dixie's passing I felt sympathy for Tom T. and his family, and then I thought about something else: I thought about an afternoon in Aberdeen, South Dakota over 40 years ago, and I didn't think about a country music superstar.

 I thought about one of the finest gentlemen I've ever had the pleasure to meet.